This article will show step by step how to install Synology DSM 6.2.3 on a Proxmox (KVM) Virtual Machine using a Xpenology DSM bootloader.

 In grub.cfg file of the bootloader disk, you can specify :

-- synology serial number (you maybe want to read this thead first)
+• synology serial number (we cannot help you obtain it, but maybe, you may want to read this thead )

 (Make sure, you did not eject usb disk from dsm gui)